gjanco/mezmo-dd-marketplace/o365/README.md

 Made with ❤️ in Boston

 *This isn't the integration you're looking for?
 Missing a critical feature for your organization?
 Drop us a [note](mailto:integrations@rapdev.io) and we'll build it!!*

+---
+This application is made available through the Marketplace and is supported by a Datadog Technology Partner.
+[Click here](https://app.datadoghq.com/marketplace/app/rapdev-o365/pricing) to purchase this application.